marlalain/programming_challenges/v4/README.md

 - 22	Sound Synthesis (Sine, square, sawtooth, etc...)
 - 27	Create a Torrent Client (CLI or GUI)
 - 28	Booru Client
-- 32	Chan aggregator (Let's user view various boards - from different 'chans') (BONUS: Add 4ChanX and Archiving funcionality)
+- 32	Chan aggregator (Let's user view various boards from different 'chans') (BONUS: Add 4ChanX and Archiving funcionality)
-- 34	Make a Text Editor that autosaves and includes - the data in the filename
+- 34	Make a Text Editor that autosaves and includes the data in the filename
 - 70	OpenAI Gym Project
-- 77	Convolutional Neural Network: Implement your own - Convolutional Neural Network for handwritten digit - recognition, test on MNIST Dataset (Without - TensorFlow, Theano, etc...)
+- 77	Convolutional Neural Network: Implement your own Convolutional Neural Network for handwritten digit - recognition, test on MNIST Dataset (Without TensorFlow, Theano, etc...)
-- 83	Make an application that is capable of mounting - filesystems from other OSes  using the FUSE model
+- 83	Make an application that is capable of mounting filesystems from other OSes  using the FUSE model
 - 85	Pong Game as a UEFI file in color
 - 86	Design a Esoteric Language
 - 87	C Compiler
 - 88	Turing machine simulator
-- 89	Read, Evaluate, Print Loop using a compiled - language
+- 89	Read, Evaluate, Print Loop using a compiled language
 - 94	Ray Tracer
-- 95	Real-time fast Fourier Transform Spectrum - Visualiser
+- 95	Real-time fast Fourier Transform Spectrum Visualiser
 - 99	TI-86 Emulator
 - 105	Monster Raising/Breeding Simulator
 - 110	Dragon Quest/Basic RPG Engine
-- 112	First-person Engine in OpenGL (Walking, Looking - Around, jumping on obstacles)
+- 112	First-person Engine in OpenGL (Walking, Looking Around, jumping on obstacles)
-- 115	Wolfenstein Clone (FPS, Twi-dimensionalmap that - appears to be 3D)
- 	(If you need a starting point, search for - bisquit's video about DOOM-like Engines)
+- 115	Wolfenstein Clone (FPS, Twi-dimensionalmap that appears to be 3D) (If you need a starting point, search for bisquit's video about DOOM-like Engines)
 - 120	Danmaku (Bullet Hell) Engine
-- 121	Rougelike Engine/Dungeon Generator
+- 121	Roguelike Engine/Dungeon Generator
 - 126	Go (No AI Necessary)
 - 133	LISP Intepreter
 - 139	Nonogram Generator and solver